dexie/dexie-website/docs/Tutorial/Design.md

 #### The CRUD Hooks ([CREATE](/docs/Table/Table.hook('creating')), [READ](/docs/Table/Table.hook('reading')), [UPDATE](/docs/Table/Table.hook('updating')), [DELETE](/docs/Table/Table.hook('deleting')))

-CRUD hooks that enables application code or addons to get involved in any of the CRUD operations taking place underhood.
-Whenever database is about to be read from or modified, they allow hook implementation to modify what will happen, or just react on the event.
+CRUD hooks enable application code or addons to get involved in any of the CRUD operations taking place underhood.
+Whenever a database is about to be read from or modified, they allow hook implementation to modify what will happen, or just react on the event.

 The CRUD hooks could be quite powerful.
-It is possible to write Dexie addons that performs synchronization, observation, custom advanced indexes, foreignKey implementations, views etc.
+It is possible to write Dexie addons that perform synchronization, observation, custom advanced indexes, foreignKey implementations, views etc.

 #### Hooks Documentation
 * [hook('creating')](/docs/Table/Table.hook('creating'))